Key Takeaways

 Yokohama prints, due to their rarity, can often be expensive for collectors to acquire.
 However, it is important to note that the quality of some of these prints may not be as high as desired, as they may have been poorly produced in large quantities to meet market demand, or may have suffered from wear and tear over time.
 As a result, collectors may need to be willing to make some compromises in terms of quality when seeking out these prints.

-Yokohama Woodblock Prints
+Understanding Yokohama Woodblock Prints Today

 In conclusion, Yokohama prints were a type of ukiyo-e art that depicted scenes from the restricted area around Yokohama harbor where foreigners were allowed during the early years of Japan's relations with the Treaty Nations.
 These prints were created by Japanese artists who were interested in introducing Western painting techniques such as perspective and the use of light and shadow.